GrahamDumpleton-abandoned/mod_wsgi-docs/DownloadTheSoftware.rst

 cost.

-If you are using mod_wsgi, please consider making a [HowToContributeBack donation].
-By giving a donation you help to ensure that mod_wsgi will continue to be developed and the documentation further improved.
+If you are using mod_wsgi, please consider making a that mod_wsgi will continue to be developed and the documentation further improved.